stoeps13/connections-doc/source/admin/install/t_non-root_install.md

     -   AIX or Linux:

+        !!! note
-        **Note:** Use either the chmod or chown commands, depending on your security environment.
+    Use either the chmod or chown commands, depending on your security environment.
 Use the chown commands to grant permissions to a user and group but ensure that the group includes the user account that installed WebSphere Application Server.

         |Directory|Permissions|chmod command|chown command|
         |---------|-----------|-------------|-------------|